 - 500 grams flour (3½ cups)

-- ⅛ cup cornmeal (optional, for crisp bagel bottoms)
+- ⅛ cup semolina flour (optional, for crisp bagel bottoms)

-- 2 TBSP poppy seeds (optional, for topping)
+- 2 tablespoons poppy seeds (optional, for topping)

 - Combine flour, brown sugar, salt, and yeast in the bowl of a stand mixer fitted with a dough hook.

 - Whisk eggs, egg yolks, and water together until well combined.
 Reserve one egg white to use as an egg wash later.